dotnet/docs/docs/architecture/cloud-native/application-resiliency-patterns.md

 Question: Would you retry an HTTP Status Code of 403 - Forbidden?
 No. Here, the system is functioning properly, but informing the caller that he or she isn't authorized to perform the requested operation.
 Care must be taken to retry only those operations caused by failures.

-As recommended in Chapter 1, Microsoft developers targeting cloud native applications should be building on the .NET Core framework.
-Version 2.1 introduced the [HTTPClientFactory](https://www.stevejgordon.co.uk/introduction-to-httpclientfactory-aspnetcore) library for creating HTTP Client instances for interacting URL-based resources.
-Superseding the original HTTPClient class, the factory class supports many enhanced features, one of which is [tight integration](https://docs.microsoft.com/dotnet/standard/microservices-architecture/implement-resilient-applications/implement-http-call-retries-exponential-backoff-polly) with the Polly resiliency framework.
+As recommended in Chapter 1, Microsoft developers constructing cloud native applications should be targeting  the .NET Core framework.
+Version 2.1 introduced the [HTTPClientFactory](https://www.stevejgordon.co.uk/introduction-to-httpclientfactory-aspnetcore) library for creating HTTP Client instances for interacting with URL-based resources.
+Superseding the original HTTPClient class, the factory class supports many enhanced features, one of which is [tight integration](https://docs.microsoft.com/dotnet/standard/microservices-architecture/implement-resilient-applications/implement-http-call-retries-exponential-backoff-polly) with the Polly resiliency library.
 With it, you can easily define resiliency policies in the application Startup class to to handle partial failures and connectivity issues.

 Next, let's expand on retry and circuit breaker patterns.